-Alibaba’s revenues also come from services like Cloud and digital media and entertainment.
+Alibaba’s revenues come from services like Cloud, digital media, and entertainment.

 Amazon vs. Alibaba: international expansion

-As pointed out on Forbes in 2017 its founder Jack Ma “has spent more than 800 hours flying to dozens of countries, meeting business leaders and head of states to introduce his grand vision: small businesses from all corners of the world trading freely and securely on Alibaba’s platform.“
+As noted in Forbes in 2017, its founder Jack Ma “has spent more than 800 hours flying to dozens of countries, meeting business leaders and head of states to introduce his grand vision: small businesses from all corners of the world trading freely and securely on Alibaba’s platform.“

 Amazon vs. Alibaba: net income margin

-The reason I focused on this metric is that it’s interesting to see the difference in margin between Alibaba and Amazon.
-As we’ve seen in the Amazon cash conversion cycle, the company can grow aggressively even by keeping a tight margin.
+I focused on this metric because it’s interesting to see the difference in margin between Alibaba and Amazon.